M12 Motorway (Sydney): Elizabeth Drive

-The existing road, Elizabeth Drive, is a two lane, single carriageway road linking the Hume Highway at Liverpool, with The Northern Road at Luddenham.
-It is one of several key thoroughfares in Western Sydney.
-The new motorway will be located north of Elizabeth Drive and will run parallel to it.
+Elizabeth Drive is a two lane, single carriageway road linking the Hume Highway at Liverpool, with The Northern Road at Luddenham.
+Prior to the proposal to build the M12, Elizabeth Drive was one of several key thoroughfares in Western Sydney.
+The M12 motorway was constructed north of Elizabeth Drive and parallel to it.

 History

 Planning

+On 15 April 2014, the federal government announced Badgerys Creek to be the site of Sydney's second airport, later known as the Western Sydney International Airport.
+To support infrastructure to the new airport, a joint federal-state road investment program known as Western Sydney Infrastructure Plan was also announced, which included a motorway linking the Westlink M7 motorway and The Northern Road to the new airport.

 On 17 June 2014, as part of the State Budget, the NSW Government announced a $5.5 billion road package for Western Sydney.
 It included $6 million for planning the Western Sydney Airport motorway.
 The Budget was also the first time the name of the motorway was referred to.
-However, in recent years, government media and press releases simply refer to it as M12 Motorway.
+However, government media and press releases later simply referred to it as M12 Motorway.

 The project was granted planning approval in April 2021.

 Construction

-Major construction commenced in 2022 and is expected to be completed prior to the Western Sydney Airport opening in December 2026.
+Prior to the start of construction, it was planned that major construction would commence in 2022 with expected completion prior to the Western Sydney Airport opening in 2026.

 The construction of the motorway was split into three sections.
-In June 2020, the companies shortlisted to build two of the three sections were announced:
+In June 2020, the companies shortlisted to build two of the three sections (central and west sections) were announced: